yashk1/data-engineer-handbook/bootcamp/materials/3-spark-fundamentals/homework/homework.md

 - match_details
   - a row for every players performance in a match
 - matches
   - a row for every match
 - medals_matches_players
   - a row for every medal type a player gets in a match
 - medals
   - a row for every medal type

+matches has mapid -> so join with maps, medals_matches_players has medal_id -> join with medal

 Your goal is to make the following things happen:

 - Build a Spark job that
-  - Disabled automatic broadcast join with `spark.conf.set("spark.sql.autoBroadcastJoinThreshold", "-1")`
+  - Disabled automatic broadcast join with `spark.conf.set("spark.sql.autoBroadcastJoinThreshold", "-1")` - DONE
-  - Explicitly broadcast JOINs `medals` and `maps`
+  - Explicitly broadcast JOINs `medals` and `maps`  - DONE
   - Bucket join `match_details`, `matches`, and `medal_matches_players` on `match_id` with `16` buckets
   - Aggregate the joined data frame to figure out questions like:
     - Which player averages the most kills per game?